lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 Here's where one of the sphere's properties comes in handy: all points on the surface of a sphere are equally distant from its center, and that distance is called *radius*.
 In the case of a unit sphere, the radius is equal to 1.
 This property holds for all 12 original vertices of the icosahedron (as we demonstrated above), but it doesn't for the new vertices—they are closer to the sphere's center than the original ones.
 Logically, the next step would be to ensure that the radius property holds for all vertices by moving them away from the center.
 The question now is: in which direction should we move them?

 To answer this question, we revisit the characteristics of the icosphere.
 We would like to, as much as possible, keep:
-- All the faces (and therefore triangles) close to an equilateral.
+- All triangles close to an equilateral one.
 - The area of all faces similar.
-- The triangle distribution should be as uniform as possible.
+- The triangle distribution as uniform as possible.

 A great way to closely maintain these properties is to normalize the vertices.
 Normalization is the process of converting a given vector into a [unit vector](https://en.wikipedia.org/wiki/Euclidean_vector#Unit_vector):  a vector with a length of 1.
 This operation modifies the length of the vector but keeps its direction unmodified.
 The image below displays how we can use vector normalization to ensure that a vertex respects the sphere radius property:

 ![](/assets/images/post22/radius.svg)

 In the image, the circle represents a slice of the sphere passing through its center.
-The circle's radius is 1 and it's placed at the origin (center is at `(0, 0)`).
+The circle's radius is 1.
 The surface of the icosahedron is represented as a square for simplicity's sake.
 The distance between the square's corners and the center of the circle is 1—just like the original vertices of the icosahedron are placed 1 unit away from the sphere's center.
 Vertices `v1` and `v2` represent all "new" vertices: vertices that are not part of the original icosahedron and were generated by fragmentation.
 They are placed on the surface of the icosahedron and the distance between them and the center of the circle is less than 1.

 In this case, vertices `v1`and `v2` are normalized into vectors `v1n` and `v2n`, respectively.
 The normalization operation maintains their direction but "expands" them, ensuring that their length is equal to 1, effectively placing them on the sphere's surface.
 Problem solved.